cassidyriedel/Predicting_Extreme_Weather_Events/README.md

 Can we use climate and socioeconomic features to predict whether a country-year will experience “high” extreme weather activity?

 This notebook:
-- cleans + explores a multi-country dataset (2000–2023),
+- cleans and explores a multi-country dataset (2000–2023)
-- engineers labels for “high extreme events,”
+- engineers labels for “high extreme events”
-- trains and evaluates classification models,
+- trains and evaluates classification models
-- interprets drivers with feature importance.
+- interprets drivers with feature importance

 ---